 Latrelle Burcher: Mrs. Latrelle Burcher, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-She presented the Fayette County Comprehensive Growth Management Plan for 1991-2020, commented from pages 29, 31, 32, and 54, and stated that the West Fayetteville Bypass would violate what was stated in the Plan.
-She said the Bypass would damage the headwaters for Whitewater Creek which is the County's major water supply, and that it would damage the filtration area for the County's drinking water, that it would not be aesthetically pleasing, that it would not maintain the rural character of Fayette County, and was not "growth management".
-She mentioned that there are two viable ways to "get from Highway 54 to Highway 92" by using either Gingercake Road or Flat Creek Trail.
+She presented the 1991-2020 Fayette County Comprehensive Growth Management Plan, commented from pages 29, 31, 32, and 54, and stated the West Fayetteville Bypass would violate what is written in the Plan.
+She said the Bypass would damage the headwaters for Whitewater Creek which is the County's major water supply, that it would damage the filtration area for the County's drinking water, that it would not be aesthetically pleasing, that it would not maintain the rural character of Fayette County, and was not "growth management".
+She mentioned that there are two viable ways to "coming from Highway 54 to Highway 92" by using either Gingercake Road or Flat Creek Trail.
 She spoke about the number of school buses that would have to cross Highway 92 going "into Lee's Mill", and suggested if the Board approved the proposed alignment it would put children's lives at risk.
-She concluded that the Board would annihilate and destroy one of the most natural and beautiful areas of Fayette County to construct a bypass with culverts, that it would hide Fayette County's natural beauty, and would allow the headwaters for Whitewater Creek to be polluted which would pollute Fayette County's drinking water.
+She concluded that the Board would annihilate and destroy one of the most natural and beautiful areas of Fayette County to construct a Bypass with culverts, that it would hide Fayette County's natural beauty, and would allow the headwaters for Whitewater Creek to be polluted which would pollute Fayette County's drinking water.

 Edgar Williams: Mr. Edgar Williams, a resident of Lee's Mill Road, spoke in opposition to Phase II of the West Fayetteville Bypass.
-He said he was concerned about the pollution and "similar results" involved with the West Fayetteville Bypass, and he told the Commissioners that he would gather "a small army" by going to schools and business meetings for the purpose to "vote out" every one of the Commissioners who vote in favor of the proposed alignment, and to vote for every Commissioner who votes in opposition to the proposed alignment.
+He said he was concerned about the pollution associated with the Bypass before telling the Commissioners that he would gather "a small army" by going to schools and booster club meetings in order to "vote out" every Commissioner who votes in favor of the Bypass and to vote for Commissioners who oppose the Bypass.

 Gordon Furr: Mr. Gordon Furr, a resident of Tyrone, Georgia, spoke in opposition to Phase II of the West Fayetteville Bypass.
 He said he was familiar with the land in five counties around Fayette County due to his 25 to 30 years of experience installing septic tanks, that he did not want to see the wetlands "dwindle to nothing and dry up" due to the installation of culverts, and he did not know why the County would not construct bridges instead of culverts.
-He asked about how wildlife would get from one side of the Bypass to the other without stop signs.
-He referred to the culverts on Kirkley Road as an example of the problems that can exist when wildlife are unable to cross the road by saying it looked as if someone went there with a double-barreled shotgun.
+He asked about how wildlife would get from one side of the Bypass to the other side without stop signs.
+He referred to the culverts on Kirkley Road as an example of the problems that can exist when wildlife is unable to cross the road by saying it looked as if someone went there with a double-barreled shotgun.
 He reiterated when culverts are built they dry up the wetlands, and if that occurred, Fayette County would resemble Henry County whose streams are polluted.
-He mentioned that Fayette County's water was "not so good", and questioned what would occur when the wetlands dried up.
+He mentioned that Fayette County's water was "not so good" and questioned what would occur when the wetlands dried up.
 He added when development was constructed on Gingercake Road in the 1970s it nearly destroyed Crystal Lake and caused the lake to be a mudhole for years.
-He suggested that development of the West Fayetteville Bypass would "wipe out" Crystal Lake.
-He summarized that the Board was not doing right by its people by destroying the wetlands and drinking water, and that generations to come will have to put up with the Board's actions since it does not know what it was doing if it approves the proposed alignment.
+He suggested that development of the West Fayetteville Bypass would "take out" Crystal Lake.
+He summarized that the Board was not doing right by its people by destroying the wetlands and drinking water, and that future generations will have to put up with the Board's action since it does not know what it is doing if it approves the proposed alignment.